scipy-latinamerica/scipyla2015/code_of_conduct/coc_en.md

 the conference organizers may take any action they deem appropriate, including warning the offender or expulsion from the conference with no refund.

-This Code of Conduct was forked the SciPyLA Code of Conduct, which itself was forked from the example policy from the Geek Feminism wiki, created by the Ada Initiative and other volunteers which is under a Creative Commons Zero license.
+This Code of Conduct was forked the SciPy Code of Conduct, which itself was forked from the example policy from the Geek Feminism wiki, created by the Ada Initiative and other volunteers which is under a Creative Commons Zero license.